Johnny O'Brien: Early life

 O'Brien attended Saint Mary's High School in South Amboy (since renamed as Cardinal McCarrick High School), where he had been inducted into the school's sports hall of fame.
 After high school, he and his brother, Eddie, tried out for the basketball team at Seton Hall University but were rejected and went to work in a toilet factory.
 While playing in a national semiprofessional baseball tournament, they caught the attention of an opposing first baseman, Al Brightman, who coached basketball and baseball at Seattle University.

-O'Brien and his twin attended Seattle University, where they played both for the Chieftans baseball and basketball teams.
+O'Brien and his twin attended Seattle University, where they played both for the Chieftains baseball and basketball teams.
 O'Brien scored 43 points in a stunning 84–81 upset over the Harlem Globetrotters on January 21, 1952.
 In 1953, O'Brien became the first player in NCAA history to score 1,000 points in a season.
-That same year, the 5 ft 9 in O'Brien became the shortest player to be named an All-American (in 2016 Kentucky's Tyler Ulis matched the feat).
+That same year, the 5 ft 9 in O'Brien became the shortest player to be named an All-American (in 2016, Kentucky's Tyler Ulis matched the feat).

 To this day, O'Brien dominates the Seattle University scoring record book, ranking first in career points (2,733), second in career scoring average (25.8, trailing Basketball Hall-of-Famer Elgin Baylor), first in field goals made (904), second in field goals attempted (1,707), and first in free throws made and attempted (925 and 1,195).

 He and Eddie were drafted by the Milwaukee Hawks in the 1953 NBA Draft, but both opted to play professional baseball, signing with the Pittsburgh Pirates.